Errors and Inferiority of Patent Research

 Efficiency – the time from the publication by the department (publisher) of the patent (article) to the entry into the database can be months or even years.

-Informativeness – the volume of a patent or article description is rarely less than 2 pages and a couple of illustrations, and the volume of an abstract is recommended up to 250 words, usually 50-100, and it is very good if with one illustration.
+Informativeness – the volume of a patent or article description is rarely less than 2 pages and a couple of illustrations, and the volume of an abstract is recommended up to 250 words, usually 50-100, and it is very good if contains illustration.

 For "non-patents" – a list of publications, publishers.